galenphall/chorus_data/README.md

 ```

 ## Data
-The data used in this project is available online in the SPPQ Dataverse: https://dataverse.unc.edu/dataverse/sppq.
+The dataset used in the related paper is available online in the SPPQ Dataverse: https://dataverse.unc.edu/dataverse/sppq.
 To download it locally, run the `code/download.py` file.

+_Note that we will maintain updated versions of this dataset at a different location._ For replicating the results in the paper, please use the version of the dataset available in the SPPQ Dataverse.

 ## Code
 The python code used to generate the data and figures presented in the paper is available in the `code` folder.
 Code used to create the CHORUS dataset is available for review upon reasonable request.